 Plopped in the middle of green-forested mountains, Arkansas’s largest lake boasts pristine, clear water.
 It’s best known for its abundant fishing and excellent scuba diving; you can dive or swim here with hundreds of nonstinging, freshwater jellyfish just off your boat.
 August and September are peak months for jellyfish sightings, when Lake Ouachita’s water is warm and the creatures’ food is abundant.
 If you’d rather not swim with the jellies, cruise along to one of the lake’s 100 uninhabited islands to explore this area on foot.

 Wake Zone Luxury Houseboat Rentals has boats that sleep up to 16 people.
-It will deliver supplies such as groceries or medicine to your boat, and it also offers captain services to park and moor the boat for no extra charge.
-Of course, if you would rather pilot your own houseboat, you can do that too. —From $3,900 for four days; sleeps 16.
+The rental company will deliver supplies such as groceries or medicine to your boat, and it also offers captain services to park and moor the boat for no extra charge.
+Of course, if you would rather pilot your own houseboat, you can do that too.

 With 365 miles of shoreline, it’s no wonder Lake Shasta has been dubbed the “Houseboating Capital of California.”
 On any given day there can be up to 450 houseboat rentals on the lake, but the lake is so large, it rarely feels crowded.
 While Lake Shasta is best known for its water sports—wakeboarding, waterskiing, tubing, jetskiing, kayaking, windsurfing, and swimming—there’s no shortage of land activities.
 Hike through the evergreens on shore with Mount Shasta’s scenic snow-capped peak looming in the background.
 Or visit the Shasta Caverns, created 200 million years ago.